 Most people in rural areas of Benin, about 80% of the population, face similar challenges to Oroua as they depend on firewood for cooking.
 With forest areas cut by roughly 210,000 hectares each year for fuel and farming, the country’s wood reserves and its precious biodiversity are under threat.
 Farming communities are also increasingly affected by climate change-related droughts and flooding, which disrupt growing cycles and yields.

-In November 2020, with funding from the Swedish Postcode Lottery Foundation (SPLF), Energy 4 Impact teamed up with Netherlands Development Organisation SNV and Beninese NGO ALAFIA, to support the development of the biodigesters sector through a project, designed to pilot a market-based model which can enhance the economic viability of Benin’s National Biodigester Programme.
+In November 2020, with funding from the Swedish Postcode Lottery Foundation (SPLF), Energy 4 Impact teamed up with Netherlands Development Organisation SNV and Beninese NGO ALAFIA, to support the development of the biodigesters sector through a market-based pilot project, which aims to improve the economic viability of Benin’s National Biodigester Programme.

 As a predominantly agricultural country, with agricultural waste largely unutilised, market potential for biodigesters development in Benin is high.
 In its outline for a National Biodigester Programme, the Government of Benin estimates that a minimum of 150,000 systems could be installed across the country.